Estelope/Estelope/README.md

 - 👨🏽‍💻 I'm excited to share that I've completed my coding education at Epicodus.
-- 👯 During this journey, I've built tools that will be instrumental in advancing my programming skills while connecting with great people at the school.
 - 🌱 I’m currently learning Javascript, React, MySQL, and C# with ASP.NET and experimenting with Unity game engine and AI api implimentation.
-- 💬 I'm looking foward to contribute to something bigger!
 - 📫 How to reach me: elopez14567@gmail.com;

 **Languages and Tools:**